 Last, but certainly not least, collagen is naturally unflavored, unlike whey, and therefore does not need to be artificially flavored, nor does it take anything away from the foods/drinks it is added to.
 A better, less intrusive taste will make you more likely to keep using your collagen supplement.
 It is also easier to add to a variety of foods and drinks, making the experience of consuming more enjoyable!

 The Best Supplement For You

-There are a lot of different collagen supplements on the market, but Livingood Daily Collagen stands out beyond the rest.
+There are a lot of different collagen supplements on the market, but Livingood Daily Collagen + Multi stands out beyond the rest.
 This supplement offers an ultra-clean source of protein and will not spike your blood sugar.
 It supports joint, muscle, digestive, immune, and skin health.†

 Livingood Daily Collagen is made from hydrolyzed collagen, meaning it is broken down into a form that is easier for the body to digest and absorb.† More specifically, it is sourced from non-GMO, grass-fed cows based in the USA.